We don’t get rain in Lanzarote often, but when we do……

 It doesn’t rain here very often

 It might sound strange, but it’s our reality.
 We often go for months without any rain, and our average annual rainfall is what you might expect in a month in Manchester.
-Typically we’ll get very heavy rain like once or twice each year, but sometimes we’ll go 3 years between heavy downpours.
+Typically we’ll get very heavy rain once or twice each year, but sometimes we’ll go 3 years between heavy downpours.

 Because it’s so rare, it really isn’t worth creating a whole infrastructure to deal with it when it happens.
 So we don’t have guttering on our houses, we don’t have a network of storm drains in our towns and villages.
 Put simply, the cost outweighs the benefit.